TacoBadger/US-Baby-Names-Dataset-Project-2/README.md

 ![](https://github.com/TacoBadger/US-Baby-Names-Dataset/blob/main/Assets/Filtering%20NA.png?raw=true)
      |

-## Checking the data and getting an overview of the findings I need

-This is the most basic query.
-The only must parts of a qeury is the SELECT and the FROM.
-In this method, we will also use the function COUNT and DISTINCT:
+## Counting

+Let's define the function COUNT and DISTINCT before using them:
 - COUNT(ALL expression) evaluates expression for each row in a group, and returns the number of nonnull values.
 - COUNT(DISTINCT expression) evaluates expression for each row in a group, and returns the number of unique, nonnull values.

-How many genders and states in the dataset state_names_baby?
-We will only check this dataset because this has the most valuable data that we need.
-It has the ID, Name, Year, State, Gender and Count.

-I also checked what are the states in the dataset state_names_baby.
+Now we will use the dataset state_names_baby to count how many genders there are and how many different states there are.
+We will use the following query:

 ```bash
 # to check and count how many genders and state